 There are 3 wildlife species inhabiting the Reserve that are a candidate for listing or listed as threatened under the Endangered Species Act.
 The threatened species are the marbled murrelet and the northern spotted owl and candidate for listing is the Pacific fisher.

-There are two federally threatened fish populations that inhabit the South Fork of the Elk River within Headwaters.
-These are coho salmon and steelhead trout.
-Chinook salmon also inhabit the South Fork of the Elk River.
-Salmon Creek, on the south end of Headwaters, contains resident cutthroat trout.
+There are three federally threatened fish populations that inhabit the South Fork of the Elk River within Headwaters.
+These are coho and chinook salmon and steelhead trout.
+Coastal cutthroat trout also inhabit the two watersheds of Headwaters, the South Fork Elk River and Salmon Creek.